Woodlands Centre champions for inclusivity through artworks showcased at Punggol Regional Library!

 In collaboration with new Punggol Regional Library, our little ones at Woodlands Centre were busy working hard during December 2022.
-Punggol Regional Library will be officially opening on 30 Jan 2023 and will be offering inclusive spaces, facilities and services that will cater to the community with added needs or disabilities.
+Punggol Regional Library held a soft launch on 30 January, opening just the first two floors which have specially curated spaces for children's interactive learning.
+They also offer accessible spaces and facilities that caters to the community with added needs or disabilities.

-To showcase how children can do their part in their own classrooms to help integrate their classmates with needs, they worked together with their teachers to create artworks that make learning more enjoyable and accessible for all.
+To create awareness about how children can do their part in their own classrooms to help integrate their classmates with needs, they worked together with their teachers to create artworks that make learning more enjoyable and accessible for all.
 Based on selected Eric Carle books, they brainstormed on how to make reading more interactive and multi-sensory to cater to different groups of children with various learning needs and disabilities.
+Woodlands Centre was also treated to an exclusive tour of the Library, where our children got a chance to meet with Minister for Communications and Information, Mrs Josephine Teo and Senior Minister of State for Communications and Information, Dr Janil Puthucheary.
+See if you can spot PPS in the news!

 The Very Hungry Caterpillar